leereilly/games/README.md

 * [Spring](https://github.com/spring/spring) - Real Time Strategy game engine.
 * [Starling](https://github.com/Gamua/Starling-Framework) - ActionScript 3 library that mimics the conventional Flash display tree architecture, can be deployed to mobile devices (iOS, Android), the desktop (Windows, OS X), and to the browser (via the Flash plugin).
 * [Superpowers](https://github.com/superpowers) - TypeScript & ThreeJS powered game engine and framework (2D & 3D with WebGL)
-* [Tesseract](https://github.com/lsalzman/tesseract) - Make mapping more fun by using modern dynamic rendering techniques, sothat you can get instant feedback on lighting changes, not just geometry.
+* [Tesseract](https://github.com/lsalzman/tesseract) - Make mapping more fun by using modern dynamic rendering techniques, so that you can get instant feedback on lighting changes, not just geometry.
 * [three.js](https://github.com/mrdoob/three.js) - JavaScript 3D library used in many browser games.
 * [tiled](https://github.com/bjorn/tiled) - Tiled is a general purpose tile map editor.
 It is meant to be used for editing maps of any tile-based game, be it an RPG, a platformer or a Breakout clone.
 * [Torque 2D](https://github.com/GarageGames/Torque2D) - MIT Licensed version of Torque 2D from GarageGames.